apache/incubator-teaclave-trustzone-sdk/README.md

 ## Getting started

-To get started, you need to clone the project, initialize related submodules, and install building dependencies (The complete list of prerequisites can be found here: [OP-TEE Prerequisites](https://optee.readthedocs.io/en/latest/building/prerequisites.html)).
+#### 1. Clone the project and install building dependencies

+The complete list of prerequisites can be found here: [OP-TEE Prerequisites](https://optee.readthedocs.io/en/latest/building/prerequisites.html).

 Alternatively, you can use a docker container built with our [Dockerfile](Dockerfile).

 ``` sh